Tchez/brain-blog/blog/2025/05/04-welcome.md

   <TabItem value="notes" label="Notes">
     <br/>
     > A structured knowledge vault.

-    I publish notes, summaries and references from everything I study, turning them into a reusable base.

-    Notes are split into three sections:

-    - **[Foundations](/notes/foundations/intro)** – core explanations of fundamentals (math, algorithms, protocols…).
+    Here you’ll find study notes, summaries and references on topics I’m exploring.
+The goal is to create a knowledge repository that’s useful for me and others.

+    For now, this section includes just my projects:

-    - **[Projects](/notes/projects/intro)** – write‑ups of things I’m building or ideas I’m exploring.
+    - **[Projects](/notes/projects/intro)** – write‑ups and documentation of things I’m building or ideas I’m exploring.
-    - **[Journeys](/notes/journeys/intro)** – step‑by‑step road‑maps of mastering a specific topic, linking to resources and notes.

   </TabItem>
 </Tabs>